 - CF-15.
-Construct and operate new city facilities to exceed required development standards and code requirements in order to conserve energy, water and environmental resources. - CF-16.
-Maintain the post-disaster Response and Recovery Plan, including clear staff roles and responsibilities, to ensure the city's capability to prepare for, withstand and rapidly recover from climate impacts and other disasters. - CF-17.
-Plan capital investments to prepare for, withstand, rapidly recover from, and promote community resiliency against climate impacts, including extreme heat, wildfire, smoke, extreme precipitation, drought, flooding and other disasters. - CF-18.
-Plan capital investments to support efficient, equitable and environmentally sustainable outcomes through facility condition assessments, including consideration for climate resilience, risks and the present cost of non-investment. - CF-19.
-Plan capital investments to engage relevant communities to identify, promote and preserve objects and sites of cultural, historical, artistic and aesthetic importance. - CF-20.
-Reduce solid waste at capital facilities through a comprehensive program and purchasing policies that promote processing and recovery of recyclable materials, compostable food and yard waste and disposable items to promote a circular economy. - CF-21.
+Construct and operate new city facilities to exceed required development standards and code requirements in order to conserve energy, water, and environmental resources. - CF-16.
+Maintain the post-disaster Response and Recovery Plan, including clear staff roles and responsibilities, to ensure the city's capability to prepare for, withstand, and rapidly recover from climate impacts and other disasters. - CF-17.
+Plan capital investments to prepare to withstand, rapidly recover from, and promote community resiliency against climate impacts, including extreme heat, wildfire, smoke, extreme precipitation, drought, and flooding. - CF-18.
+Plan capital investments to support efficient, equitable and environmentally sustainable outcomes through facility condition assessments, including consideration for climate resilience, risks, and the present cost of non-investment. - CF-19.
+Plan capital investments to engage relevant communities to identify, promote, and preserve objects and sites of cultural, historical, artistic, and aesthetic importance. - CF-20.
+Reduce solid waste at capital facilities through a comprehensive program and purchasing policies that promote processing and recovery of recyclable materials, compostable food and yard waste, and disposable items to promote a circular economy. - CF-21.
 Incorporate Low Impact Design (LID) standards and operational strategies into all relevant capital projects and ongoing maintenance. - CF-22.
-Reduce energy use and greenhouse gas emissions in municipal operations and facilities through building design and by supporting renewable energy, electrification, and energy conservation measures.
+Reduce energy use and greenhouse gas emissions in municipal operations and facilities through building design and by supporting renewable energy, electrification, and energy conservation measures. - CF-23.
+Require all capital projects to meet or exceed green certification standards for capital facilities unless determined infeasible by interdepartmental review. - CF-24.
+Ensure that all electric vehicle charging infrastructure sited on city property is designed to charge a wide array of vehicles and is equitably distributed throughout Bellevue.